 modality - certainty, possibility, willingness, obligation, necessity, ability

 active and passive form, e.g. people were not given information vs. we did not inform people)

 direct and indirect speech

 Criticism of decontextualized analysis of text and speech:

 - example of illocutionary force (promise, obligation, command, request, etc.):

-"Can you carry the suitcase?" could be a question, a request or order, a suggestion, a complaint... - the meaning of the text is situationally codertermined, esp. by social identities of actors (gender, race, ethnicity, profession...) and by institutional context (hierarchy, purpopse, formality...)
+"Can you carry the suitcase?" could be a question, a request or order, a suggestion, a complaint... - the meaning is situationally co-determined by social identities of actors (gender, race, ethnicity, profession...) and by the institutional context (hierarchy, purpose, formality...).